-- C1 Retail and commercial buildings are to: - a) be a traditional form with shops at ground level and housing or commercial spaces above; - b) be built to the street alignment and to side boundaries at all levels, unless the predominant character is otherwise; - c) be no higher than adjoining significant retail buildings.
-If no retail buildings adjoins, they are to be no higher than the predominant height of adjacent contributory items; and - d) have face des modulated into vertical proportioned bays and openings that respect the scale, proportion and architectural character of adjacent significant retail buildings. - C2 Below the awning level of retail buildings, new work is to be consistent with the style and character of the building and the streetscape. - C3 Except for the purposes of restoration or reconstruction, the removal or alteration of original shopfronts or elements of original shopfronts that are examples of significant architectural styles in the historical development of Woollahra are not permitted. - C4 Where non-contributory or intrusive fabric exists in significant shopfront locations, it may be replaced by a modern shopfront if the design is consistent with historical context in terms of materials, proportions, details, colour and signage.

-C5 Contemporary designs for shopfronts must relate to the building type, streetscape and precinct.
-The designs should use appropriate materials and must incorporate traditional features such as the division of frontages, and the configuration of windows with stall boards and doors.

-- C6 Reconstruction of original shopfronts may be appropriate in instances where a shopfront forms part of a significant group or where sufficient evidence exists to show the original shopfront design. - C7 Shopfronts must not be amalgamated.
-Where properties are amalgamated, the original building elements and shopfronts must be conserved. - original ch.
+C1 Retail and commercial buildings are to:

+- a) be a traditional form with shops at ground level and housing or commercial spaces above; - b) be built to the street alignment and to side boundaries at all levels, unless the predominant character is otherwise; - be no higher than adjoining significant retail buildings.
+If no retail buildings adjoins, they are to be no higher than the predominant height of adjacent contributory items; and - d) have facades modulated into vertical proportioned bays and openings that respect the scale, proportion and architectural character of adjacent significant retail buildings. - C2 Below the awning level of retail buildings, new work is to be consistent with the style and character of the building and the streetscape. - C3 Except for the purposes of restoration or reconstruction, the removal or alteration of original shopfronts or elements of original shopfronts that are examples of significant architectural styles in the historical development of Woollahra are not permitted. - C4 Where non-contributory or intrusive fabric exists in significant shopfront locations, it may be replaced by a modern shopfront if the design is consistent with historical context in terms of materials, proportions, details, colour and signage. - C5 Contemporary designs for shopfronts must relate to the building type, streetscape and precinct.
+The designs should use appropriate materials and must incorporate traditional features such as the division of frontages, and the configuration of windows with stall boards and doors. - C6 Reconstruction of original shopfronts may be appropriate in instances where a shopfront forms part of a significant group or where sufficient evidence exists to show the original shopfront design. - C7 Shopfronts must not be amalgamated.
+Where properties are amalgamated, the original building elements and shopfronts must be conserved. - C8 Modification and adaptive re-use of retail buildings must retain the original characteristics of the building type, its architectural style and context.